 The 8 Ds of Stroke Care

-Strokes are the fifth leading cause of death in the United States and the leading cause of adult disability.2 Even if an individual survives the initial injury, it can lead to permanent impairment.
-Approximately 185,000 people die every year from a stroke.2 The majority of stroke events can be classified as either hemorrhagic (bleed) or ischemic (clot).
+Strokes are the fifth leading cause of death in the United States and the leading cause of adult disability.
+Even if an individual survives the initial injury and does undergo stroke care, it can lead to permanent impairment.
+Approximately 185,000 people die every year from a stroke.
+The majority of stroke events can be classified as either hemorrhagic (bleed) or ischemic (clot).

 Early recognition and treatment can not only make the difference between life and death but can also decrease long-term disabilities.
 To develop a streamlined response to potential stroke patients, the American Heart Association (AHA) developed the Stroke Chain of Survival.
 The chain involves five links or steps to be taken by patients, family members, and prehospital and emergency room personnel in caring for stroke patients.
 The links in the chain represent key steps in patient care to reduce the chances and degree of permanent disability and death.